Marketing mix: Price

 Price concerns about the pricing policies or pricing models from a company.
-Due to the wide use of the Internet, many applications could be found in both consumer's and producer's perspective.
-From consumers' side, the Internet enables people to make a comparison to real-time prices before they make a consumption decision, which is time-saving and effort-saving for the consumers.
+Due to the wide use of the Internet, many applications could be found in both consumers' and producers' perspectives.
+From the consumer's side, the Internet enables people to make a comparison to real-time prices before they make a consumption decision, which is time-saving and effort-saving for the consumers.
 As for the suppliers, they can adjust prices in the real-time and provide higher degree of price transparency with customers.
 Besides, the Internet is more likely to ease the pressure on price because online-producers do not have to put budget on renting a physical store.
 Hence, making new or adjusting pricing strategies is essential for the company that wants to enter the Internet market.

 Place

 With the application of the Internet, place is playing an increasingly important role in promoting consumption since the Internet and the physical channels become virtual.
 The major contribution from the Internet to the business is not only making it possible to selling products online, but also enabling companies to build relationships with customers.
 Furthermore, since the convenience of navigating from one site to another, place from the digital marketing perspective is always linked with promotion, which means retailers often use third-party websites such as Google search engine to guide customers to visit their websites.